joakimk/toniq/README.md

 Exqueue
 =======

-Simple and reliable and deterministic background job library for Elixir.
+Simple, reliable and deterministic background job library for Elixir.

 Uses redis to persist jobs (though it could probably use any data store).